Product Safety for Toys and other Products - Alder & Alouette

 UKCA Marking

-UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including toys) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+UKCA Marking – The UKCA (UK Conformity Assessed) marking is the UK conformity marking used for certain goods (including toys) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
 You can read more about the UKCA marking here in sections 10 and 15.

 USDA Organic

 Some products are certified organic.
-If they are certified by the USDA, you can read more about that here.
+If they are certified by the USDA, you can read more about that certification here.

 GOTS Certified Organic